irfanrona/rentcar/README.md

 ## Installation
 - run in apache server.
 - paste project in htdocs folder
-- import db to Oracle Database
+- import db to MySQL server
-- remember to enable extension in php.ini (extension=php_oci8.dll and extension=php_oci8_11.g.dll)